rktjmp/hotpot.nvim/README.md

 ```

 You must also include Hotpot in your plugins list for Lazy.nvim to correctly manage
 updates.
-It is recommended you do not aplly any lazy loading methods to Hotpot.
+It is recommended you do not apply any lazy loading methods to Hotpot.

 ```fennel
 ;; fnl/config/init.fnl